Sony Xperia M5: Software

-The Xperia M5 comes preinstalled with Android 5.0 along with Sony's custom UI and software.
-Sony made an update to Android 6.0 available for the handset.
+The Xperia M5 comes preinstalled with Android 5.0 "Lollipop" along with Sony's custom UI and software.
+Sony made an update to Android 6.0 "Marshmallow" available for the handset.

 Sales

 The dual-sim variant of the Xperia M5 was launched in India and Hong Kong on 9 September 2015.
 Sony also announced in early 2016 to sell the M5 in the UK despite originally planning not to sell in UK.

 Issues

 The handset occasionally suffers from automatic shutoff and cannot be restarted or turned on unless connected to a power source via a USB cable.
 Sony has commented on the issues and has confirmed that most of their first batch of this phone that was released had issues and were faulty and that customers with affected handsets were able to have them repaired by replacing the faulty battery with a new one at a Sony Service Center.

 Reception

 The Xperia M5 was generally well received.
 Sony was praised for the handset's improved camera, longer battery life and more generous internal storage.